A History of the Theories of Aether and Electricity: The Modern Theories (1900–1926)

 The second volume, subtitled The Modern Theories (1900–1926), was originally published in 1951 by Thomas Nelson and Sons.
 The book is the continuation of Whittaker's survey of the history of physics into the period 1900–1926 and describes the revolution in physics over the first quarter of the 20th century.
-The major historical developments covered in the book include the special theory of relativity, old quantum theory, matrix mechanics, and Schrödinger's equation and its use in quantum mechanics, referred to as "wave mechanics".
+The major historical developments covered in the book include the special theory of relativity, old quantum theory, matrix mechanics, and the Schrödinger equation and its use in quantum mechanics, referred to as "wave mechanics".

 Chapter two of the book is highly controversial, and constitutes Whittaker's major role in the relativity priority dispute.
 Whittaker's view on the history of special relativity is that Lorentz and Poincare had successfully developed the theory before Einstein and that priority belonged to them.
 Despite Whittaker's objection, scientific consensus remains strongly in favor of Einstein's priority on the theory, with authors noting that while the theories of Poincare and Lorentz are mathematically and experimentally equivalent to Einstein's theory, they are not based on the relativistic postulates and do not constitute what is now known as Einstein's relativity.
 While parts of the book have received notable praise, due to its role in the historical controversy, the book overall has been said to fall short of the standards of the others and it has historically received many fewer citations.

 Overview (vol. 2)

 The first chapter, the age of Rutherford, discusses the state of empirical physics at the turn of the twentieth century.
 Chapter two discusses is on the origins of special relativity and is highly controversial, and is the base of Whittaker's role in the relativity priority dispute.
 In this chapter, as the title suggests, Whittaker gives priority for special relativity to Hendrik Lorentz and Henri Poincaré as opposed to the generally accepted crediting of Albert Einstein, a point for which Whittaker has been rebuked by many scholars.

 Chapters three and four detail the developments of old quantum theory and deal mostly with "complicated experimental facts and their preliminary explanations".
 Chapter three covers early developments in old quantum theory, discussing Max Planck's contributions to physics and touching on Einstein and Arnold Sommerfeld.
 Chapter four, on spectroscopy in old quantum theory, discusses many of Niels Bohr's precursors, including Arthur W. Conway, Penry Vaughan Bevan, John William Nicholson, and Niels Bjerrum.
 Chapter five switches to gravitation, discussing the history of cosmology and the general theory of relativity.
 Chapter six returns to quantum theory and describes the connection between older and more modern concepts in physics, discussing phenomena and theories such as Louis de Broglie's matter waves, Bose statistics, and Fermi statistics.
 The final two chapters give an account of the birth of quantum mechanics.
 Matrix mechanics is discussed in chapter eight, including the Heisenberg picture and the introduction of physical operators.
-Erwin Schrödinger, the Schrödinger picture, and Schrödinger's equation are all discussed in the final chapter.
+Erwin Schrödinger, the Schrödinger picture, and the Schrödinger equation are all discussed in the final chapter.